ashokkumarcr/Zabbix_API/README.md

     * Modify the script to use the actual Zabbix Server URL

+    * Create a file server_list.txt and add the hostnames in it

+2. To delete a lists of hosts from Zabbix Monitoring

+- delete_host.py

+This script can be used to deletet the hosts that are already added to Zabbix

+Prerequisites:

+    * Modify the script to use the actual Zabbix Server URL

-    * Create a file server_list.txt and add the hostnames in ti
+    * Create a file server_list.txt and add the hostnames of the servers, that needed to delete in it